jialeguan/llm_server/doc/pcc_slides.typ

   Distillation is the process of training a smaller model to mimic the behavior of a larger model.
 ]

+=== Cross Region & Cloud

+#slide[
+  #set text(size: 14pt)
+  *Cross Region*: Distributing the model across multiple regions to reduce latency and improve availability.

+  *Cloud*: Using cloud services to offload the model computation to reduce the load on the on-premises servers.

+  SkyPilot
+]

 = Threats